-Second line of defence relates to risk oversight and independent challenge of the first line of defence.
+Second line of defence monitors and facilitates the implementation of effective risk management practices by first line by providing risk oversight and independent challenge.
 The Board has delegated oversight of risk management to the Risk and Conduct Committee.
 An internal assurance team is responsible for undertaking a monitoring programme to enable the Risk and Conduct Committee to assess whether the first line of defence is operating effectively.